I'm a 30-something mum of one living in South Wales and sharing recipes, travel posts, and craft guides.

 This is a great, simple recipe for how to make dark chocolate muffins.
-I don't use any cocoa powder in my chocolate muffins, just real 70% dark chocolate—leaving them rich and moist and totally yummy.
+I don't use any cocoa powder in my chocolate muffins, just real 70% dark chocolate—leaving them rich, moist, and totally yummy.

 This is a simple muffin recipe and is easily adaptable if you want to add extra ingredients like nuts or dried fruit.